kixxauth/kixx-test-node/README.md

 };
 ```

-## Configruation and Setup Helpers
+## Configuration and Setup Helpers
 If kixx-test-node discovers any file nested in your test directory named `config.js` it will use it to override the default configuration.
 You can then override these configurations using the command line arguments.
 See the `config.js` file in the test directory of this project as an example.
 Possible configuration values are:

 - `timeout:` The number of milliseconds available for before() and after() blocks to run before throwing a timeout error.